-When you get behind the wheel of your car, you probably don’t pay a whole lot of attention to your brakes—your car always comes to a complete stop at stoplights, so what is there to worry about?
-Our vehicles now come equipped with antilock braking systems (ABS) that represent an improved safety feature, which helps us maneuver more safely over our nation’s highways and byways.
-Antilock brakes help save lives, but when these highly complex braking systems malfunction, they can also cause serious accidents that lead to severe injuries.
-To help ensure that your car’s brakes work when you really need them, give some thought to your antilock braking system.
+When you get behind the wheel of your car, you probably don’t pay a whole lot of attention to your brakes.
+Your car always comes to a complete stop at stop lights, so what is there to worry about?
+Our vehicles now come equipped with anti-lock braking systems (ABS) that represent an improved safety feature.
+ABS helps us maneuver more safely over our nation’s highways and byways.
+Anti-lock brakes help save lives.
+However, if these highly complex braking systems malfunction, they can cause serious accidents and severe injuries.
+If that happens, a Chicago brake failure accident lawyer can help.

-Technological advancements in the cars we drive, such as ABS, have dramatically improved the safety of the cars on our roads.
+Technological advancements, such as ABS, dramatically improve the safety of the cars on our roads.
 Failure of these highly calibrated safety mechanisms, however, can lead to deadly accidents.
 As ABS evolve into ever more advanced, integrated, and complex systems, the methods by which they can fail multiply:

 - ABS flawed by poor design or the manufacturing process—as we’ve seen with recent recalls—can lead to extremely dangerous accidents.
-Before a recall takes effect, however, the unwitting drivers of these vehicles aren’t aware of the danger their brakes may harbor.
+Before a recall takes effect, however, unwitting drivers aren’t aware of the danger their brakes may harbor.

 - As antilock braking systems become ever-more technologically advanced, they also become harder to repair and maintain.
 This translates into difficulty finding qualified repair people to work on them.
 When poorly qualified repair people work on these braking systems, the substandard workmanship can lead to dangerous ABS malfunctions.

-- Advancements in car safety mechanisms save lives, but when they’re faulty, when they malfunction, or when they’re in disrepair—which are sometimes byproducts of their technological sophistication—they can cause serious accidents and injuries.
+- Advancements in car safety mechanisms save lives.
+But when they’re faulty, when they malfunction, or when they’re in disrepair, they can cause serious accidents and injuries.

 Integrated Safety Systems

-The safety systems in the cars we drive are becoming and more integrated, which means that when something goes wrong, it’s more difficult to get to the root of the problem.
+The safety systems in the cars we drive are becoming more and more integrated.
+This means that when something goes wrong, it’s more difficult to get to the root of the problem.
 Litigation related to safety-system failures has also naturally become much more complex.
-Although giant car manufacturers employ teams of attorneys to attempt to shut down any claims brought against them, claims related to the safety of the vehicles that we drive are important for helping to keep our roads safer for everyone.
+Giant car manufacturers employ teams of attorneys to attempt to shut down any claims brought against them.
+Claims surrounding the safety of the vehicles that we drive are important for helping to keep our roads safer for everyone.
 Your rights matter, and a Chicago car accident attorney will help guide your brake failure claim to just resolution.

-A crashworthiness claim is different from a traditional car-accident claim because—instead of attending primarily to what and who caused the accident—it focuses on how the failure of the vehicle’s integrated safety systems contributed to the accident.
+A crashworthiness claim is different from a traditional car-accident claim.
+Here, the concern is not what and who caused the accident.
+The focus is on how the failure of the vehicle’s integrated safety systems contributed to the accident.
 Abels & Annes can help you secure your rights and your claim even in these complicated cases.

 If a Brake Failure Accident Injured You, Consult a Chicago Car Accident Lawyer Today

 Car accidents are frightening, and brake failure accidents are often terrifying.
-If you or someone you care about was injured in a brake failure accident, you know how difficult that is.
+If you or someone you care about sustains injuries in a brake failure accident, we know how difficult that is.
 After all, our car’s brakes are a safety mechanism that’s meant to protect us from harm—not to cause it.
-The legal team at the law firm of Abels & Annes is committed to helping to guide your claim toward its best possible outcome.
+The Chicago Brake Failure Accident Lawyers at the law firm of Abels & Annes are committed to helping to guide your claim toward its best possible outcome.
 We’re here to help, and we care—so please contact our office or call our office at (312) 924-7575 for a free initial consultation today.